LeonardoClaudin/Trabajo-Fin-de-Grado-Biotecnologia-ETSIAAB/README.md

 - Diameter (*Diameter_erdos_renyi(size, prob, prom*)
 - Degree Connection (*EdgeD_erdos_renyi(size, prob, prom*)

 The resulting data can be saved as a separate .csv document and plotted with [ggplot2](https://ggplot2.tidyverse.org/) using **Resultados_redes_aleatorias.rmd** programme.
 Results will be saved in PDF format.
-There are two types of graphs:
+There is only one type of graph:
-- Property v Sample Size (with Size Vector in Legend)
+- Property v Sample Size (with probability values in Legend)
-- Property v Size Vector (with Sample Size in Legend)